- What Is Trench Art?

 What to Look For

 The most desirable pieces are those with clear provenance — named, dated, and linked to a specific unit or battle.
 A shell case engraved “SOMME 1916 — PTE.
 T. JONES — 9TH DEVONS” is worth far more than a generic floral vase.
+Key indicators of value include:

 - Hand-worked (not machine-stamped) decoration